The right dessert can make that special meal incredible

 A small dessert portion is just right to feel satiated

-I don’t think dessert necessarily has to be dietetic.
-A dessert needs some ingredients in it that gives a good mouth feel, for example, cream or fat.
+I don’t think dessert necessarily has to be healthy.
+A dessert needs some ingredients in it that gives a good mouth feel, such as, cream or fat.
 Eating a smaller portion of a lighter dessert is a healthy option to ‘having your cake and eating it too.’

-This dessert has a fruit component and the creamy topping is full-packed with flavor, you don’t need to add much of the topping to the watermelon to make the dessert taste right.
+This dessert has a fruit part and the creamy topping is full-packed with flavor, you don’t need to add much of the topping to the watermelon to make the dessert taste right.

 Mascarpone and Lime Topped Watermelon

 |Misc||Child Friendly, Serve Cold|

 - 1 Whole Watermelon (Preferably seedless)

 - 1 Juice of Lime

 This dessert tastes best in hot weather.
 The watermelon should be cold before adding the topping and served quickly.
 Don't hesitate to decrease the sugar in the cream but it needs some sweet flavor.
 You could add honey as a substitute for granulated sugar.

 |Mix all ingredients except watermelon and mint with a fork or whisk in a bowl until creamy.|